Hooded pitohui: Ecology

 One argument in favour of the toxin acting as a defence against predators is the apparent Müllerian mimicry in some of the various unrelated pitohui species, which all have similar plumage.
-The species known as pitohuis were long thought congeneric, due to their similarities in plumage, but are now spread through three families, (Note: Or four, if the shrikethrushes are treated as a separate family, Colluricinclidae, from the whistlers.) the oriole, whistlers and Australo-Papuan bellbirds.
+The species known as pitohuis were long thought congeneric, due to their similarities in plumage, but are now spread through three families, (Note: Or four, if the shrikethrushes are treated as a separate family, Colluricinclidae, from the whistlers.) the orioles, whistlers and Australo-Papuan bellbirds.
 The similarity in appearance therefore presumably evolved as a shared aposematic signal to common predators of their distasteful nature.
 This signal is reinforced by the species' strong sour odor.
 There is also evidence that some other birds in New Guinea have evolved Batesian mimicry, where a non-toxic species adopts the appearance of a toxic species.
 An example of this is the non-toxic juvenile greater melampitta, which has plumage similar to the hooded pitohui.

 There have also been experiments to test pitohui batrachotoxins on potential predators.
 They have been shown to irritate the buccal membranes of brown tree snakes and green tree pythons, both of which are avian predators in New Guinea.
 The unpalatability of the species is also known to local hunters, who otherwise hunt songbirds of the same size.

 The existence of resistance to batrachotoxins and the use of those toxins as chemical defences by several bird families have led to competing theories as to its evolutionary history.
 Jønsson (2008) suggested that it was an ancestral adaptation in Corvoidea songbirds, and that further studies would reveal more toxic birds.
 Dumbacher (2008) argued instead that it was an example of convergent evolution.